 Check out our course

-Similar posture and movement analysis content is taught within our flagship certification, the Nordic Personal Trainer Certificate, within the Testing and Movement Screening module.
+We teach similar posture and movement analysis content within our flagship certification, the Nordic Personal Trainer Certificate, within the Testing and Movement Screening module.
 To find out more, click the link above or visit our website http://www.nordicfitnesseducation.com